 Submission of the DS 260 form immediately produces a submission confirmation page which the applicant has to print out and keep to eventually take with them to their interview.
 A number of weeks / months after DS-260 submission, the applicant receives an email, requesting them to send required documents to a specified email address.

 Applicants are advised to constantly check their emails after DS-260 submission to find and promptly respond to the email requesting them to scan and send in their documents.
-From now on, I’m going to refer to that email as NL1.5 because of two reasons: firstly, it’s actually not a notification letter; and secondly, it comes between the NL1 and NL2.
+From now on, I’m going to refer to that email as NL1.5 because of two reasons: firstly, it’s not a notification letter in the real sense; and secondly, it comes between the NL1 and NL2.

 NOTE: IN ORDER TO RECEIVE THE NL1.5, APPLICANTS MUST HAVE PREVIOUSLY FILLED IN AND SUBMITTED THEIR DS-260.
 First thing first.